UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Introduction

 The root of this challenge lies in two interdependent bottlenecks.
 First, scaling model capacity and datasets to higher resolutions requires tremendous resources, as high-quality $2K$–$8K$ training data are scarce and expensive to curate.
 Second, attention-based diffusion architectures suffer from quadratic growth in token complexity with respect to image resolution, making naive scaling computationally prohibitive.
 For example, generating a $4K$ image would require tens of thousands of tokens, leading to impractical memory and runtime costs.
 As a result, existing approaches either resort to costly retraining on synthetic high-resolution datasets~\cite{hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,teng2023relay,zheng2024any,zhang2025diffusion}, or adopt training-free upscaling methods~\cite{guo2024make,qiu2024freescale,du2024max,liu2024hiprompt,wu2025megafusion,shi2025resmaster,kim2025diffusehigh,huang2024fouriscale,bu2025hiflow} that often compromise efficiency and stability.
 Consequently, the field still lacks a solution that delivers \emph{both} ultra-high-resolution fidelity and computational scalability.

 In this work, we introduce \textbf{\ourwork}, a novel framework that rethinks ultra-high-resolution synthesis through the lens of efficiency and scalability.
 Inspired by the way artists construct large-scale murals, we decompose the generation task hierarchically: local windows capture fine textures through lightweight attention, while a low-resolution guidance image preserves global semantic structure.
 Technically, \ourwork\ introduces three innovations.
-First, a \emph{hierarchical local attention} mechanism restricts computation to fixed-size windows, reducing quadratic cost to near-linear scaling while yielding over $10GB$ memory savings and more than $2\times$ faster inference compared to dense attention.
+First, a \emph{hierarchical local attention} mechanism restricts computation to fixed-size windows, reducing quadratic cost to near-linear scaling while yielding over $10GB$ memory savings and more than $10\times$ faster inference compared to dense attention.
 Second, a \emph{global guidance pathway} employs a low-resolution latent with scaled RoPE positional anchors to maintain long-range dependencies and ensure semantic coherence across windows.
 Third, a \emph{parameter-efficient joint denoising framework} integrates global and local pathways via LoRA-adapted projections trained only on $256\times256$–$1K\times1K$ data, enabling direct scaling to $4K$ or higher without requiring any native high-resolution training.
 These design choices translate into two key outcomes: (1) \emph{scalable fidelity}, achieved by hierarchically fusing global composition with local detail to extend beyond pretrained resolutions, and (2) \emph{computational efficiency}, enabled by reducing computation, memory, and runtime while reusing pretrained weights with lightweight adaptation.

-Extensive experiments validate these contributions: \ourwork\ reliably scales to $4K \times 4K$ synthesis with commodity training resolutions, achieving sharper textures, richer details, and stronger global coherence than existing approaches.
-Quantitatively, it surpasses dense attention baselines with over $2\times$ faster inference and lower memory usage, and it matches or outperforms state-of-the-art methods trained with native 4K data across FID, IS, and CLIP Score.
-Together, these results highlight \ourwork\ as a practical and effective solution for advancing ultra-high-resolution text-to-image generation.
+Extensive experiments validate these contributions: our work reliably scales to $4K \times 4K$ and higher resolution synthesis with commodity training resolutions, achieving sharper textures, richer details, and stronger global coherence than existing approaches.
+Quantitatively, it surpasses dense attention baselines with over $10\times$ faster inference and lower memory usage, and it matches or outperforms state-of-the-art methods trained with native 4K data across FID, IS, and CLIP Score.
+Together, these results show \ourwork\ as a practical and effective solution for advancing ultra-high-resolution text-to-image generation.